pocketrice/tonic/README.md

 ![main ui](https://github.com/user-attachments/assets/fa490684-aca5-4877-a399-3ffc2eb1dd58)

 Yet another self-hosted Spotify clone for audiophiles!
+Own your music, as you should.

 A modular approach to music... keep the convenience of streaming sans all the bad of Spotify (podcasts, ghost artists, etc) while recentering focus on the quaint joys of self-curating a music library.